expressjs/expressjs.com/astro/src/content/api-reference/en/3x/res-type.md

 ---
 title: res.type
-description: Sets the Content-Type to the mime lookup of `type`,
+description: Sets the Content-Type to the mime lookup of type,
 menuTitle: res.type
 ---